An MCP gateway for the whole company

 deploy catalog incidents

 Every client wired directly to every server.
 Tokens and configs copied everywhere.
+External servers one config edit away.

-After — one governed gateway
+After: one governed gateway

 MCP Gateway auth · policy · rate limits · audit